pivotal/docs-tap/workloads/spec-reference.md

 Workload, whenever its inputs change.
 For example, the source code revision that you want to test changes.

 A [Runnable](https://cartographer.sh/docs/v0.4.0/reference/runnable/)
-object is instantiated to ensure that there's always a run for a particular set of inputs.
+object is instantiated to ensure that there's<!--฿ Avoid a contraction if it is too colloquial or awkward or uncommonly used. ฿--> always a run for a particular set of inputs.
 The parameters are passed from the Workload down to Runnable's Pipeline selection mechanism through `testing_pipeline_matching_labels` and the execution of the PipelineRuns through `testing_pipeline_params`.